“The OSS document on Local Green Spaces is excellent”

 National Planning Policy Framework

 The National Planning Policy Framework (NPPF) published by the Department for Communities and Local Government in March 2012 provides communities with a means of protecting local green areas as a local green space.
-Read more here.
+The NPPF was revised on 24 July 2018, with minor amendments in February 2019, and the updated version can be read here.

 Chapel-en-le-Frith, Derbyshire neighbourhood plan illustrates the types of land which have been designated.

-Freshford and Limpley Stoke, Wiltshire neighbourhood plan includes local green space.
+Freshford and Limpley Stoke, Somerset Neighbourhood Development Plan includes local green space.

 Planning Practice Guidelines